-Colombia has witnessed a widespread decline in guerilla activity since the early 2000 period but along with Ecopetrol and the oil industry in general remains subject to periodic guerilla activity, including pipeline and compression station bombings and kidnappings, as well as agitation in areas such as the eastern provinces along the border of Venezuela.
-However, President Juan Manual Santos is a former defense minister and has stepped-up protection of energy infrastructure such as the pipelines, as well as social programs to gain the support of local populations.
+Colombia has witnessed a widespread decline in guerilla activity since the early 2000 period.
+However, Ecopetrol and the oil industry in general remain subject to periodic guerilla activity, including pipeline and compression station bombings and kidnappings, as well as agitation in areas such as the eastern provinces along the border of Venezuela and in the far south.
+Bombing of the Cano Limon Pipeline in particular, which is a raised pipeline, has picked up in 2013.
+However, President Juan Manual Santos is a former defense minister and has stepped-up protection of energy infrastructure, as well as promoted social programs to gain the support of local populations.
 He is also negotiating with the FARC to try to end the insurgency.
 Other risks include labor disruptions and access to new areas for future exploration and development, which will require soliciting the support and participation of indigenous peoples.